johnwhite20/johnwhite20.github.io/_posts/2024-03-06-initial-quote.md

 >[Initial Quotation dated 6th March 2024](https://johnwhite20.github.io/assets/img/initial-quote.png)
 >

 As you will see from the quotation that was attached and my updated spreadsheet (both available from the link in the top right) this increases the expected costs.
-This is a significant point in our project as the estimated costs have now more than doubled.
+This more than doubles the estimated costs of the track repair but should give us a better repaired track with far greater life span than any quick repair we could do.

+My vote is that we go ahead with the project and that I place an order with Glenquicken to carry out the work as soon as possible.
+This project requires us all to agree before going ahead so I am keen to hear your views on this matter and whether you also wish to proceed.